 Does Medicare Pay for Alzheimer’s Testing?

 Medicare will pay for a health risk assessment at an annual wellness visit with a physician.
-After an Alzheimer’s diagnosis, Medicare will also pay for cognitive assessment and care planning services.
+After an Alzheimer’s diagnosis, Medicare will also pay for cognitive assessment and care planning services.3

 Does Medicare Pay for Assisted Living for Alzheimer’s Patients?

 Original Medicare (Parts A and B) will pay for medical care provided in assisted living; however, it will not pay for room and board or long-term custodial care, such as assistance with bathing, dressing, and eating, in an assisted living facility.
-Under specific circumstances, Medicare will pay up to 100 days for a beneficiary’s stay in a skilled nursing facility.
+Under specific circumstances, Medicare will help pay for a beneficiary’s stay in a skilled nursing facility up to 100 days.2

 Does Medicare Pay for In-Home Senior Care?

 Medicare does not pay for most in-home health services, but there are a few medically necessary exceptions.
 Under certain circumstances, and only when a doctor deems it medically necessary, Medicare will cover speech, occupational, and/or physical therapy or intermittent nursing care provided at the patient’s home.
-However, Medicare will not pay for in-home 24-hour care and homemaker services.
-Select Medicare Advantage plans may help with some of these costs, but plans differ.
+However, Medicare will not pay for in-home 24-hour care and homemaker services.15 Select Medicare Advantage plans may help with some of these costs, but plans differ.
 Check your policy, call your insurance company, or contact a licensed agent about available coverage options.

 Medicare Advantage offers Special Needs Plans (SNPs) created specifically for seniors with Alzheimer’s disease and other dementia disorders.
 Medicare SNPs tailor their benefits, provider choices, and drug formularies to best meet the specific needs of the groups they serve.
 You need a reference from a specialist to participate in an SNP.